Baked Fruit

 Serving Suggestions

-What I love is that leftover baked fruit is a healthy snack when the midnight munchies hits.
+What I love is that leftover baked fruit is a healthy snack when the midnight munchies hit.
 And in the morning, dessert leftovers become a quick and nutritious breakfast when served with yogurt and granola.

 Baked fruit is one of those easy and quick recipes that anyone can make.
 If you can cut fruit and turn on an oven, you can make this recipe!
+Plus it’s a light dessert to serve after luscious pasta dishes like my Cream Cheese Pasta.

-While the oven is on, why not double the recipe so that you have plenty of leftovers.
+While the oven is on, why not double the recipe so that you have plenty of leftovers?

 Made this recipe?

-Let me know if you liked it by leaving a ★★★★★ star rating and a review below.
-Don’t forget to subscribe to my newsletter – it’s free!
+star rating and a review below.
+And remember to subscribe to my newsletter – it’s free!

 Baked Fruit Recipe